 Many of us think of Facebook as a platform to find and connect with friends, but it can be a very powerful professional networking tool.

-Employers use these networks to find great talent and to feel out their potential candidates, so it's imperative that you maintain your profile.
+Employers use this network to find great talent and to feel out their potential candidates, so it's imperative that you maintain your profile.
 Here are a few things you can do to optimize your Facebook for the job search:

 Facebook Privacy Settings

-Don’t underestimate Facebook, but be sure to clean it up and get those party pictures off of there.
-To do so, you can either permanently delete your risque photos or simply change your privacy settings to prevent people from seeing them.
+Don’t underestimate Facebook, but be sure to clean it up.
+So, get those party pictures off of there.
+To do so, you can either permanently delete your risque photos, or simply change your privacy settings to prevent people from seeing them.

 Click on "Who can see my stuff?" to customize your settings so that potential employers cannot see anything they may deem compromising: